-A brand drug is manufactured by only one company, which advertises and sells its product under a special trade name.
+Brand drugs are manufactured by only one company, which advertises and sells its product under a special trade name.
 In many cases, brand drugs are quite expensive, which is why your share of the cost is higher.
 Generic drugs are typically manufactured by several companies and are almost always less expensive than the brand drug.
 Generic drugs are approved by the U.S. Food and Drug Administration (FDA) to ensure they are as safe and effective as their brand counterparts.
 However, not every brand drug has a generic version.

-We provide our members with comprehensive prescription drug coverage.
-The drug formulary includes generic drugs and a defined list of brand drugs that have been evaluated for their medical effectiveness, positive results, and value.
-The formulary is reviewed regularly to ensure its continued effectiveness.
+The Select Drug Program provides our members with comprehensive prescription drug coverage.
+The Select Drug Program uses a formulary, which includes all generic drugs and a defined list of brand drugs that have been evaluated for their medical effectiveness, positive results, and value.
+The formulary is reviewed quarterly to ensure its continued effectiveness.